 1. Adopt The ‘Love All’ Culture

 What struck me the most was how much the people in Vienna LOVE life.
 They really live life to the fullest, eating the best food, drinking the best wine and beer, and really enjoying the outdoors.
 It was summer and they made the most of the blue skies and sunny days by lazing about in the lush green parks, eating and drinking at the many markets, swimming in the palace swimming pool or simply going for a leisurely jog or stroll around the city.
-They know how to take a vacation during the 2-week period when restaurant and shop owners go off to relax and recuperate, leaving citydwellers to their own devices.

 The sidewalks transform into sidewalk cafes as all the restaurants move their tables and chairs outside for people to sit at and eat, drink, and be merry.
 There is so much love and appreciation for the simple things.
 A cup of coffee, a piece of pie, real homemade ice cream.
 You are forced to slow down and really take everything in.
 The day after I arrived, my sister took me for a walk around the city, and we ended up at this amazing deli.
 We bought some beer and stood outside enjoying every last sip when the owner came out and gave us a free dish of salted peppers and stood outside with us and chatted to us while customers went in and out.
 They are interested in the world around them and they really want to know about you, plus those were the best damn peppers I had ever tasted.